lonly197/zeppelin-highcharts-column/README.md

 # zeppelin-highcharts-column

-The Ultimate Column Chart for Apache Zeppelin using [highcharts](https://www.highcharts.com/)
+The Column Chart for Apache Zeppelin using [highcharts](https://www.highcharts.com/)

 ## Compatibility